Shantel

-Stefan Hantel, better known by his stage name Shantel (born 2 March 1968), is a German DJ and producer based in Frankfurt.
+Stefan Hantel (born 2 March 1968), better known by his stage name Shantel, is a German DJ and producer based in Frankfurt.
 He is known for his work with Romani brass orchestras, DJing and remixing traditional Balkan music with electronic beats.

 Background and early life

 Shantel is of Greek descent on his paternal side.
 His maternal grandparents were Ukrainian Jews from Chernivtsi.

 Career

-Shantel began his DJ career in Frankfurt, Germany, and was inspired by the audience reaction to Romani brass bands such as Fanfare Ciocărlia and trumpeter Boban Marković to infuse electronically tweaked Balkan Romani music into his DJ set.
-Shantel released two compilations of his popular DJ night, Bucovina Club, on his own Essay label, which won the Club Global award in the 2006 BBC Radio 3 Awards for World Music.
+Shantel began his DJ career in Frankfurt, Germany, and was inspired by the audience reaction to Romani brass bands such as Fanfare Ciocărlia and trumpeter Boban Marković to infuse electronically tweaked Balkan Romani music into his DJ sets.
+Shantel released two compilations of his popular DJ night, Bucovina Club, on his own Essay label, which won the Club Global award at the 2006 BBC Radio 3 Awards for World Music.
 He was one of several DJs to remix recordings of Taraf de Haïdouks and Kočani Orkestar on the Electric Gypsyland compilations from Belgium's Crammed Discs label, and released his next album on that label.
-He gained popularity in Turkey after recording the clip of 'Disko Partizani' in Istanbul.
+He gained popularity in Turkey after recording the clip of Disko Partizani in Istanbul.
 Shantel's 2007 album Disko Partizani departed somewhat from the techno sound of Bucovina Club, concentrating more on the music's Balkan roots.
-The album was awarded Platinum award in Turkey by Mü-Yap in 2008 and 2009.
-In 2011 he released an album with Oz Almog named Kosher Nostra Jewish Gangsters Greatest Hits.
-This album is a wild mix of Swing, Jazz, Twist, Charleston and Yiddish songs and Ballads.
+The album was awarded platinum in Turkey by Mü-Yap in 2008 and 2009.
+In 2011, he released an album with Oz Almog titled Kosher Nostra Jewish Gangsters Greatest Hits.
+This album is a wild mix of swing, jazz, twist, Charleston and Yiddish songs and ballads.